What is the 19th Amendment?

 The amendment was then submitted to the states for ratification, where it would require the approval of 36 states (three-fourths of states) to be adopted as a Constitutional Amendment.
 Within just a few days, several states ratified the amendment since their legislatures were actively in session.
 Additional states ratified at a regular pace until March 1920 when the number of states stalled at 35 for five months.

 In the summer of 1920, the Tennessee State Senate voted to ratify the amendment, but the State House of Representatives still had to vote.
 A young state representative, Harry Burn, wore an anti-suffragist pin and voted against the amendment in what would be a tie vote.
 Harry had been internally conflicted so when a letter from his mom was delivered to him in the chambers before the revote, he took her advice.
 His mother urged him to “be a good boy” and vote for the amendment.
-In the revote, Burns cast the tie-breaking vote making Tennessee the 36th state to ratify the amendment allowing it to be adopted.
+In the revote, Burn cast the tie-breaking vote making Tennessee the 36th state to ratify the amendment allowing it to be adopted.

 From 1920 to Today